 - There's a similar gag involving the food at the various restaurants, which go from outrageous but plausible (red snapper pizza) to outright inedible (mud soup and charcoal arugula).

 - Technology Marches On: Patrick's state-of-the-art home entertainment toys seem a bit quaint when read now.

 - Write Who You Know: Ellis has described Bateman as being based on his father.

-(Guinevere Turner (who plays Elizabeth) is a lesbian, and really did go to Sarah Lawrence.)
+- Actor-Shared Background: Patrick once justifies his assumption that Elizabeth is a lesbian by reminding her that she went to Sarah Lawrence.
+Guinevere Turner (who plays Elizabeth) is a lesbian, and really did go to Sarah Lawrence.

 - Dyeing for Your Art: Christian Bale worked out constantly to achieve the buff, narcissistic look a person like Bateman would have.

 - Fake American: Christian Bale, a Wel-English actor, played Patrick Bateman in the film.
 He spoke in an American accent at all times, and was so convincing and thorough with it that when he spoke in his normal English accent at the film's wrap party, everyone was surprised since they genuinely thought he was American.